Pamantasan ng Lungsod ng Maynila: Academics and administration

 As a chartered and autonomous university, PLM is governed by a Board of Regents and administered by a president.
-The Board of Regents, the highest decision-making body of PLM, has the authority to grant diplomas, certificates and titles to students who have completed their academic programs and validate graduation of students.
-The six-member Board is composed of the president of the PLM, a representative of the PLM faculty, a distinguished alumnus, a respected educator, one other respected professional, and the superintendent of the Division of City Schools-Manila.
+The Board of Regents, the highest decision-making body of PLM, has the authority to grant diplomas, certificates, and titles to students who have completed their academic programs and validate the graduation of students.
+The six-member Board is composed of the president of PLM, a representative of the PLM faculty, a distinguished alumnus, a respected educator, one other respected professional, and the superintendent of the Division of City Schools – Manila.
 Each member serves a six-year tenure of office.
 The president oversees the implementation of the university policies.

-Immediately under the president are the offices of four vice presidents — executive vice president, vice president for Academic Affairs, vice president for Administration, and vice president for Finance and Planning.
+Immediately under the president are the offices of four vice presidents — Executive Vice President, Vice President for Academic Affairs, Vice President for Administration, and Vice President for Finance and Planning.

 The university is organized into 12 undergraduate colleges, two professional schools, seven graduate schools, and an open university and distance learning program, which are all supervised by the executive vice president.
-These academic units collectively provide 53 single-degree undergraduate and 49 masters, doctoral, and graduate diploma programs.
+These academic units collectively provide 53 single-degree undergraduate and 49 master's, doctoral, and graduate diploma programs.

-The Arts and Sciences degree programs at the undergraduate level are conferred through the College of Accountancy & Economics, the College of Architecture & Urban Planning, the College of Engineering & Technology, the College of Human Development, the College of Liberal Arts, the College of Management & Entrepreneurship, the College of Mass Communication, the College of Nursing, the College of Physical Education, Recreation & Sports, the College of Physical Therapy, the College of Science, and the College of Tourism, Hotel & Travel Industry Management.
-Postgraduate studies are being administered through the open university and distance learning program, the College of Law, the College of Medicine, and the six graduate schools, including the Emeritus College, the Graduate School of Arts, Sciences & Education, the Graduate School of Health Sciences, the Graduate School of Engineering, the Graduate School of Law, the Graduate School of Management, and the President Ramon Magsaysay Graduate School of Public Governance.
+The Arts and Sciences degree programs at the undergraduate level are conferred through the College of Accountancy and Economics, the College of Architecture and Urban Planning, the College of Engineering and Technology, the College of Human Development, the College of Liberal Arts, the College of Management and Entrepreneurship, the College of Mass Communication, the College of Nursing, the College of Physical Education, Recreation and Sports, the College of Physical Therapy, the College of Science, and the College of Tourism, Hotel and Travel Industry Management.
+Postgraduate studies are being administered through the Open University and distance learning program, the College of Law, the College of Medicine, and the six graduate schools, including the Emeritus College, the Graduate School of Arts, Sciences and Education, the Graduate School of Health Sciences, the Graduate School of Engineering, the Graduate School of Law, the Graduate School of Management, and the President Ramon Magsaysay Graduate School of Public Governance.